Team-Tea-Time/laravel-forum/readme.md

 **See the [wiki](https://github.com/Riari/laravel-forum/wiki) for an overview of this project, goals and features, as well as documentation.**

+**Note: the Laravel 4 version only receives bug fixes and important amendments to existing features.
+Only the Laravel 5 version currently receives new features.**

 ## Installation

 ### Step 1: Install the package